mongodb/terraform-provider-mongodbatlas/docs/resources/advanced_cluster.md

 -> **NOTE:** To enable Cluster Extended Storage Sizes use the `is_extended_storage_sizes_enabled` parameter in the [mongodbatlas_project resource](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/resources/project).

--> **NOTE:** The Low-CPU instance clusters are prefixed with `R`, i.e. `R40`.
+-> **NOTE:** The Low-CPU instance clusters are prefixed with `R`, for example `R40`.
 For complete list of Low-CPU instance clusters see Cluster Configuration Options under each Cloud Provider (https://www.mongodb.com/docs/atlas/reference/cloud-providers/).

 ## Example Usage